tfe2-modding/tfe2-modding.github.io/src/Reference/buildinginfo.json.md

 # `buildinginfo.json`

 The `buildinginfo.json` file controls what buildings are registered in the game.
 The structure of this file contains an array of building objects in JSON format.
-Building objects must have the following keys (keys surrounded with square brackets are optional):
+Building objects must have the following keys:

-- `className` - The name of the building class created using [ModTools.makeBuilding](https://florianvanstrien.nl/TheFinalEarth2/modding.php#makeBuilding).
+- `className` (string) - The name of the building class created using [ModTools.makeBuilding](https://florianvanstrien.nl/TheFinalEarth2/modding.php#makeBuilding).
-- `specialInfo` - An array of strings that specify conditions and properties for buildings.<details><summary>Expand for all special info strings</summary>
+- `specialInfo` (array of strings) - An array of strings that specify conditions and properties for buildings.<details><summary>Expand for all special info strings</summary>

 	- `"rooftop"` - This building cannot have buildings placed on top of it.
 	- `"premium"` - This building is not available in demo or free versions of the game (unused in Steam version).